rocky-linux/documentation/docs/guides/web/mod_SSL_apache.md

 </VirtualHost/>
 ```

-Apply the change when reloading the Apache service by running:
+Apply the change by running:

 `systemctl reload httpd`

-The Apache Web-Server will now be configured to  redirect any incoming traffic from `http://your-server-hostname` to `https://your-server-hostname` URL.
+The Apache web server will redirect any incoming traffic from `http://your-server-hostname` to `https://your-server-hostname` URL.

-## Final Steps
+## Final steps

-We have seen how to install and configure 'mod_ssl'.
-And, create a new SSL Certificate in order to run a Web-Server under HTTPS Service.
+You have seen how to install and configure `mod_ssl`, and create a new SSL/TLS certificate to run a web server under HTTPS service.

 ## Conclusion

-This tutorial will be part of the tutorial covering installing a LAMP (Linux, Apache Web-Server, Maria Database-Server, and PHP Scripting Language), Server on Rocky Linux version 8.x.
-Eventually we will be including images to help better understand the installation.
+This tutorial shows the basic installation and use of `mod_ssl`.